oikosdev/zpgutil/README.md

 Status
 ------

-Still alpha.
-Needs some memory-leaks look-up.
+Memory leaks checked.
+Code is to be reviewed and secured for buffer-overflow.
 Contributions all welcome !

 Overview
 --------